Moazzamm/ProphetMuhammad/README.md

-A short Bio of Prophet Muhammad saw.
+Prophet Muhammad ﷺ ,God's Final Prophet.

 Made Using :
 HTML and CSS